danfuzz/samizdat/doc/library-guide/Int.md

 `x % y` can be defined in terms of truncated division as `x - (x / y) * y`.

-It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the type.
+It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the class.

 #### `modEu(int1, int2) -> int`